 PhonicBooks® publishes four different series of readers for beginners that can be used in about kindergarten through third grade.
-The first series has three sets of readers, the second series has four sets, and the third series has only one set.
+The first series has three sets of readers, the second series has four sets, the third series has only one set, and the fourth has three.
 The readers are designed to catch the interest of children, so they feature large, full-color illustrations, many of which take up most of the page as in children’s picture books.
 Each set of readers focuses on specific phonetic concepts while incorporating some sight words.
 These readers should be useful for reading practice alongside most phonics-based reading programs.
 PhonicBooks also publishes multiple series of readers for older students, called Catch-Up Readers, that I review separately.

 Each set of readers has an optional companion workbook.
 The companion workbooks help reinforce the concepts covered within each set of readers.

 Dandelion Launchers, one of two possible starting places for beginning readers, is a series that uses short-vowel words almost exclusively.
 There are three sets of readers and a workbook for each set.
 The first set has 14 readers, the second set has 16, and the third set has 10.
 The readers are each ten pages long, including content on both inside covers.
 All of these readers have a game on the last two pages that helps children practice reading the words that represent the phonetic focus of the reader.
 The game can be used before or after a child reads the book.
 Most of the stories feature talking animals and have one sentence of text per page.
 However, the third set generally expands the text to two sentences per page.

 All three workbooks for this series have decoding, comprehension, and writing activities, and the second and third workbooks add some activities for spelling.